merodiro/settings/README.md

 ```

 ### Delete key from settings
-It also removes it from cache
+It also removes it from the cache

 ```php
 Settings::forget('key');
 ```

 ### Delete all settings
-It also removes them from cache
+It also removes them from the cache

 ```php
 Settings::flush();